Before and after of a demon lady tattoo covered by a spooky church tattoo

 How many sessions do I need on a cover up tattoo/ how long will it take?

 I know you hate to hear it, but it really depends.
-If you want full coverage of the old design, at least two tattoo appointments should be expected.
+If you want fuller coverage of the old design, at least two tattoo appointments should be expected.
 I’ve done as many as four sessions on really tricky ones.
 It’s important to fully heal between each appointment; I prefer 3 months between each session at a minimum.
 If you have a super tough tattoo to cover, that could mean a year or two of tattooing and healing and tattooing and healing.

 Should I get laser on my old tattoo?